 This question makes no sense whatsoever.
 I have been practicing law for thirty years and I do not have a clue concerning what you call "product-service standards".
 There are no state or federal standards that govern the content of books, other than prohibitions against obscenity, copyright infringement, trademark infringement, defamation and violation of publicity rights.
-There is no reason why someone cannot publish stories collected from the public.+
+There is no reason why someone cannot publish stories collected from the public.+Ask a similar question

 Like my colleague, I also have never heard the phrase "product-service standards."
 I think the plan is to compile a book consisting of "personal stories" written by a number of people and to then sell the book.
 The editor of that book must hire an intellectual property attorney to do many chores -- for example, drafting the agreements between the various authors and the company compiling the stories into a book, assisting with the publication agreement between that company and the companies printing, distributing and selling the book and assisting with all the copyright matters.